 Thank you for your note.
 KK and I have been colleagues for many years, I appreciate her faith in me.

 I am not sure exactly what information I might have that would be of use to you.
-My work is related to the simple but profound relationship we have with what we individually, and collectively, choose to put into our mouths.
+My work is related to the simple but profound relationship we have with what we, individually and collectively, choose to put into our mouths.
 That fact has changed our planet and we are now at real risk.
-The repercussions of this are affecting us in every category of activity, from health, to agriculture, to environment, to social and economic justice, and so on.
+The repercussions of this are affecting us in every category of activity, from health to agriculture, to the environment, to social and economic justice, and so on.

 Not sure what else to say on this matter, other than that now is an important time for like minded people of all persuasions to come together.
-I wish you the best of luck in moving forward with your visions and dreams, hopefully realized in practical ways for people who suffer.
+I wish you the best of luck in moving forward with your visions and dreams.

 The raw / living foods movement is one very basic and simple way we can change a behavior, i.e., eating, that will bring about change somewhat the same way millions of blades of grass growing under concrete roads can actually lift and break them!

 Again, best of luck in your efforts.
 Please feel free to contact me should you wish further discussion.

 Do you advocate wheat grass juice?
 Do you think it is digestible for people!
 Or why do you think is necessary?
 Isn't fruit and greens enough when they are organically grown?

 What else do you feel brings the solution to the problem in your view?

 I like to keep things simple if possible!
 I feel very comfortable with a natural hygienic approach.